xemle/home-gallery-doc/source/faq/index.rst

 How long does the initial setup take?
 -------------------------------------

-It depends on the amount and images and videos.
-On the initial run all preview images and videos needs to be calculated.
+It depends on the amount of images and videos and on your host CPU power.
+On the initial
+run all preview images and videos needs to be calculated.
 See design desisions for :ref:`precalculations <design-decision-prerendering>`.

 For images you have think in hours or days.
 For videos in days or weeks.
-For that reason it is a good idea to start with some sub directories and exclude video files like AVI, MOV, MPEG or MP4 files.
-Process further partent directories or videos later for you need and patience.

 Use following exclude file to process only image files (JPG and PNG):